Skip to main content

 A participatory program rewards the act of engagement, creating an accessible entry point to wellness resources for all employees.

 In contrast, a health-contingent program introduces a direct link between a specific health outcome and a reward.
 This model operates with a more structured, goal-oriented framework.
-To earn an incentive, such as a reduction in premiums, an employee must meet a predetermined, measurable health standard.
+To earn an incentive, such as a reduction in health insurance premiums, an employee must meet a predetermined, measurable health standard.

 This might involve achieving a certain body mass index (BMI), lowering cholesterol levels to a specific target, or demonstrating non-smoker status through biometric screening.
 This approach is built on the principle that clear, measurable goals can be powerful motivators for behavioral change.
 It reframes the wellness initiative from an open resource to a structured pathway with a defined destination, intending to guide employees toward quantifiable improvements in their health.